-Where damage of metering equipment has or is likely to occur from vandalism, vehicles or other causes, City Light may require the customer to install protective devices such as bollards, barriers, or enclosures at the customer's expense.
+Where damage of metering equipment has or is likely to occur from vandalism, vehicles or other causes, it is recommended that the customer install protective devices such as bollards, barriers, or enclosures to protect the equipment from damage.
+Protective devices must not encroach the meter working space.